JoySkipper/GBT_RFI_Analysis_Tool/README.md

 3.)
 Filepath_to_RFI_scans is the file path given to the directory containing all the text files of RFI scans you wish to analyze.

+4.)
+Database_IP is the IP address location of the database to which you want to upload your processed data.

-4. & 5.)
-Database_IP and database_name are the IP address location and name of the database to which you want to upload your processed data.
-Youl will be prompted for the credentials to access this database.
+5.)
+Database_name is the name of the database to which you want to upload your processed data.
+You will be prompted for the credentials to access this database.

 ## Step 2: Load statistical data using RFI_avgs_loader.py